inspiring71/etcr-infrastructure/README.md

 2. Run JAR:

-`java -jar prscraper-1.0.0.jar --spring.config.location=<path to application.properties>`
+Run: `java -jar prscraper-1.0.0.jar`

-Example: `java -jar prscraper-1.0.0.jar --spring.config.location=application.properties`
+With custom path to properties file: `java -jar prscraper-1.0.0.jar --spring.config.location=<path to application.properties>`

 ## Database Schema
 The schema will be generated automatically for you.